Category Archives: Dermal Sheath Cup Cells

 This makes me even more positive about Shiseido’s dermal sheath cup cell hair multiplication procedure that was released in 2024.
 And perhaps HairClone will finally test its dermal papilla cell injection treatment on humans in the UK in 2025.
 Also of note, in 2024, Dr. Junji Fukuda of Fukuda Lab announced that “Dermal papilla cell transplantation is about to begin in Japan.“

 And several South Korean hair loss companies could test this in humans in 2025 too.
-I would also never discount the cursed Aderans coming back from the dead a second time.
-And dying again.
+In the past, Aderans (Japan) did the same with some success.

 Note that similar attempts have been done in animals and humans in the past.
 Further reading: